rafaelxky/SmartServiceHub/PROJECT_GUIDE.md

 - Sentences may end with `!`, `?`, `...`, or nothing, but should generally **not** end with `.`
 - Titles use [title case](https://en.wikipedia.org/wiki/Title_case)

+### Environmental Variables
+- All variables that must not be public must be on a file ending with .local such as .env.local
+- These are already present on the .gitignore file

 ## Technology

 ### Languages